minio/docs/source/reference/minio-mc-admin/mc-admin-user-disable.rst

 .. start-mc-admin-user-disable-desc

-The :mc:`mc admin user disable` command disables a user on the target MinIO deployment.
+The :mc:`mc admin user disable` command disables a :ref:`MinIO user <minio-internal-idp>` on the target MinIO deployment.

 .. end-mc-admin-user-disable-desc

 Clients cannot use the user credentials to authenticate to the MinIO deployment.
 Disabling a user does *not* remove that user from the deployment.
 Use :mc-cmd:`mc admin user enable` to enable a disabled user on a MinIO deployment.

+To manage external Identity Provider users, see :mc:`OIDC <mc admin idp openid>` or :mc:`AD/LDAP <mc admin idp ldap>`.

 .. tab-set::